cdaylward/libappc/README.md

 ## Status

 Early, early (like really early) development.
-Most pieces are incomplete and require tests, build scripts need work, etc.
+Most pieces are incomplete and require tests, build scripts need work, use of syntax is inconsistent, etc.

 ## Contributing